Undifferentiated service-producing activities of private households for own use — Strategic Scorecard

 -

-LI01Logistical Friction & Displacement Cost 1View LI01 attribute detailsNegligible Logistical Footprint.
+LI01Logistical Friction & Displacement Cost 2 solutions 1View LI01 attribute detailsNegligible Logistical Footprint.
 Activities under ISIC 9820 occur exclusively within domestic spheres, removing the necessity for industrial supply chains or complex displacement logistics.
 Because these services lack a market-clearing mechanism, they operate outside the scope of commercial freight and distribution systems.

 - Metric: 0% exposure to industrial throughput and international freight logistics.